grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     helm repo update
     ```

-4. Create a helm relase.
-You may name the relase anything you like.
+4. Create a helm release.
+You may name the release anything you like.
 Here we are installing a release named `grafana-agent-metrics` in the `monitoring` namespace.

     ```
     helm upgrade grafana-agent-metrics grafana/grafana-agent -i -n monitoring -f values.yaml --set-file agent.configMap.content=agent.river